-During the year ended June 30, 2023, \$1,935,087 of donated services represent those services rendered by professional services for legal services and consulting services.
+During the years ended June 30, 2024 and 2023, \$996,718 and \$1,935,087, respectively, of donated services represent those services rendered by professional services for legal services and consulting services.
 These services are valued at the fair market value of the services received.